JavierMendez-Coder/LaunchX-FrontEnd-02-css/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project's target stands on cloning a [web page][web-page] (made by [Adhiari Subekti][author]) using the knowledge gathered trough multiple sessions.
+The project's target stands on cloning a [web page][web-page] (made by [Adhiari Subekti][author]) using the knowledge gathered throughout multiple sessions.
 Besides a marketing plan is required.

 <p align="right">(<a href="#top">back to top</a>)</p>